dickiegog/P_3-Code-Inst/README.md

 - Correct deployment should have the following output
   ![Application Running Correctly](assets/images/app_running.png)
 - Desired user objective is attained and ethical considerations taken into account by fetching only data readily available on Google Places API and saving that data to a source for that user.
+- Fetches are limited to 5 businesses in each location as this is a test project

 ## Contributing